forumulator/pyLeros/README.md

 in low cost FPGA's, hence is resource optimized.
 The architecture and the pipeline have been designed keeping this in mind.
 You can read the original documentation [here](http://www.myhdl.org).
-I have also included a python based instruction set simulator for the processor and an assembler.
+I have also included a python based instruction set simulator for the processor , which has also been used for some of the tests.
+The assembler has been ported over from the original leros project.
+The processor exposes 16-bit input output ports, and single bit r/w strobes and a 16-bit address which can be used to communicate with the processor.

 VHDL Version